 The USP requires TUSD to align its magnet strategies with the other three student assignment strategies (open enrollment, boundaries, and pairing/clustering) and with its outreach and recruitment efforts.
 TUSD is in the process of conducting a comprehensive revision of its open enrollment and magnet application and enrollment processes, conducting a comprehensive boundary review (including an outside demographic study), examining potential sites for pairing and/or clustering, and initiating a marketing, outreach, and recruitment effort in conjunction with an outside marketing firm.
-As these efforts are ongoing, and must be aligned with TUSD's magnet efforts, this section will be more fully developed in the forthcoming Comprehensive Magnet Plan.
+As T these efforts are ongoing, and must be aligned with TUSD's magnet efforts, this section will be more fully developed in the forthcoming Comprehensive Magnet Plan being developed in conjunction with TUSD's Superintendents Leadership Team as the District creates a five-year strategic plan for Curriculum, Operations, and Facilities.